 No logs are held by ExpressVPN and no data is ever written to a hard drive so it’s impossible to trace activities back to you.
-A network lock kill switch blocks all internet traffic if your VPN connection drops unexpectedly, and there’s also split tunneling features so you can route some device traffic through a VPN while the rest accesses the internet directly.
+A network lock kill switch blocks all internet traffic if your VPN connection drops unexpectedly, and there’s also split tunneling features so you can route some device traffic through a

 24/7 support is also great for the business that never sleeps.